mufidu/mufidu.com/posts/best-apps.md

 ## To-do-list

 The to-do-list application is important so that we don't have to think too much about something that must be done but the deadline is still next week.
-S

 If there is a task like that, we can put it on the to-do-list instead.